dmavrides/dmavrides.github.io/_pages/recs.md

 * AZ Screen Recorder - I find this app randomly useful sometimes for when I want to do things like send how to do something on a phone to someone, or share my ability at a dumb app-game with a friend.
 * B-Unit - If you work in finance and use Bloomberg, use this app to deprecate the stupid low-quality thumb scanner thingy
 * ZocDoc - If you're young, moved to a new city, and don't know how to find doctors or make appointments, use this app to Become A Real Adult<sup>TM</sup>
-* Strava - For tracking jogging/movement-related exercise\
+* Strava - For tracking jogging/movement-related exercise
+* Autohotkey - For windows; lets you program keyboard shortcuts to do things on your computer with buttom combinations.

 ## Restaurants
 <!-- link the locations or websites -->